Gerardo Concepción: Minor leagues

+Major leagues

-Concepción was promoted to the Cubs on June 21, 2016.
-He struck out the first batter he faced in his major league debut that night.
+Concepción was promoted to the major leagues for the first time on June 21, 2016.
+He struck out the first batter he faced in his debut that night.
 He made three appearances in 2016 with a 3.86 ERA.
 The Cubs eventually won the 2016 World Series, ending their 108-year drought.
 Concepción was not present during the playoffs, but was still on the 40-man roster at the time and won his first World Series title.
-The Cubs non-tendered Concepción after the season.
-He was released on May 6, 2017.
+The Cubs non-tendered Concepción on December 2, making him a free agent.
+He was released by the Cubs organization on May 6, 2017.

 Scouting report

 During his career Concepción was 6 ft 2 in tall and slender.
 He threw a fastball, which registered in the low 90s (miles per hour), and he also featured a curveball and a change-up.
 In his pitching motion, he threw across his body, which created deception in his delivery, but would prevent him from being consistent.